TylerTemp/SaintsField/README.md

 A dropdown selector for a scene in the build list, plus a "Edit Scenes In Build..." option to directly open the "Build Settings" window where you can change building scenes.

+**Parameters**:

+*   `bool fullPath = false`: `true` to use the full-path name, `false` to use the scene name only.
+Useful if you have the same scene name under different path.
+Only works for string field type.

 *   AllowMultiple: No

 ```csharp